aai-institute/nnbench/docs/guides/artifacts.md

 ```
 ## Using the `ArtifactCollection`
 The `ArtifactCollection` does not need you to override any base class methods.
-Instead it is a convenience wrapper around a `list` to enable you to iterate over the artifacts or their values using `ArtifactCollection.values()`.
+Instead, it is a convenience wrapper around a `list` to enable you to iterate over the artifacts or their values using `ArtifactCollection.values()`.
 You can instantiate an `ArtifactCollection` by passing a single artifact or an iterable containing some upon instantiation.
 Then you can add more with the `add` method.
+To add an artifact to the collection, use the `ArtifactCollection.add()` method.